Rose Woodallen Chapman: New York City

 She served as chair of the committee of community service on motion pictures for the General Federation of Women's Clubs in 1922.
-She was a member the Will H. Hays "committee of twenty," which included in its membership Mrs. Herbert H. Hoover, president of the Girl Scouts; Charles A. McMahon, editor, National Catholic Welfare Council Bulletin, and a group of civic leaders from throughout the U.S. In behalf of the movement to awaken public interest in the pictures being produced at that time, and in response to the demand for "better pictures", Chapman formed a council composed of the chairs of the fifteen largest organizations in the country.
+She was a member of the Will H. Hays "committee of twenty," which included in its membership Mrs. Herbert H. Hoover, president of the Girl Scouts; Charles A. McMahon, editor, National Catholic Welfare Council Bulletin, and a group of civic leaders from throughout the U.S. In behalf of the movement to awaken public interest in the pictures being produced at that time, and in response to the demand for "better pictures", Chapman formed a council composed of the chairs of the fifteen largest organizations in the country.

 Personal life

 In August 1905, (Note: According to The Michigan Alumnus, Volume 20, Bruce was born in 1903.) her only child, a son, Bruce Wood-Allen Chapman, was born.

 Rose Woodallen Chapman died October 27, 1923, at the Hotel Woodward, New York City, after a long illness with persistent anemia.